andredsferreira/andre-kb/md_notes/aws/aws-notes.md

 NOTE: By default an IAM user does not have any permissions.

+# AWS Networking

 NOTE: By default a security group (firewall) blocks all inbound traffic and allows all outbound traffic for AWS resources that use security groups (eg.
 EC2, RDS, ElastiCache, etc).

+# AWS Lambda

+NOTE: By default an AWS Lambda function comes with internet access.
+It's possible to allow a lambda function to interact with VPC resources but it requries additional configuration.